 Venezuelan born, Lifrancis Rojas is known for her highly textured paintings projecting a sense of movement and vibrant colorful surfaces.
 Utilizing organic materials, she achieves the unique appearance that defines her style.

 The presence of fuzzy and smoky layers, play their role with streaks of tones creating an ethereal composition, sometimes hidden under dotted surfaces resembling sheer lace that generates a motion game drawings us closer to discover what is hidden beneath.

 Lifrancis is based in Florida since year 2000.
 She has a Bachelor degree in Business and Finance, and a Marketing Certification.
 However, She is dedicated full time to the Arts.
-She has been chosen as a Featured Artist for the Miami Art and Business Council annual event in 2016 and won Best Mixed Media award at
+She has been chosen as a Featured Artist for the Miami Art and Business Council annual event in 2016, won Best Mixed Media award at

 “Art by Design 2017” exhibit by the IIDA (International Interior Designers Association). and Best Mixed Media Award at Studio 18 15th Annual Juried Show.

 Her works can be found in collector’s homes and businesses in the United States, Canada, Sweden, Poland, Hong Kong, Japan, México, Venezuela and Dominican Republic.

 "Art is color, form and texture that flood us back to the feeling of the sand under our feet, warm ocean water on our skin, and the dry leaves on an autumn afternoon.

 Everything fuses to trick our minds and take us to our dreams, memories and wishes".